Broderick-Westrope/goenums/README.md

 go install github.com/broderick-westrope/goenums@latest
 ```

+If you don't have Go installed, you can download the latest releases (for major OS & architecture pairs) from the releases page on GitHub.

 ### Stringer

 This tool provides an option to leverage the official [`stringer`](https://pkg.go.dev/golang.org/x/tools/cmd/stringer) tool to automatically generate `String()` methods.
-This behaviour is enabled by default, however, if you want to use `goenums` without `stringer` you can do so with the `--no-stringer` flag.
+This behaviour is enabled by default, however, if you want to use goenums without `stringer` you can do so with the `--no-stringer` flag.

 If you want to use `stringer` (I recommend you do), then please make sure you have it installed: